jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/appendixB.md

 A transpiler should be used to handle this (rather than writing your own polyfill)

-The *Traceur* project handles transpiling ES6 features into pre-ES6.
+The *Traceur* project (Google) handles transpiling ES6 features into pre-ES6.
+Traceur actually produces something similar to the try/catch approach for `let`

 ## Implicit vs. Explicit Blocks ##
 An alternate form of `let` called the "let block" or "let statement":